 - improve pay and conditions of service, including pensions

-BECTU's head office is in London.
-Regional offices are in Birmingham, Cardiff, Salford Quays and Glasgow.
+BECTU's head office is in London and it has regional offices in Birmingham, Cardiff, Salford Quays and Glasgow.

-The Sector Executive Committee (SEC), which is made up of members elected by secret ballot every two years, has an on-going responsibility for the running of the BECTU sector.
+BECTU’s Sector Executive Committee (SEC), which is made up of members elected by secret ballot every two years, has responsibility for the running of BECTU.
 The sector is also represented on Prospect's National Executive Committee (NEC).
 Members can find the NEC meeting minutes here.
 View the union's rules.

 BECTU is committed to equality of opportunity for all people at work.
 The union supports policies that encourage and support cultural diversity and respect.